jenkinsci/jira-steps-plugin/hugo/content/steps/issue/jira_edit_issue.md

 * **idOrKey** - issue id or key.
 * **issue** - issue to be updated.
+* **notifyUsers** - Optional. default: `true`.
+Indicates whether a notification email about the issue update is sent to all watchers.
 * **site** - Optional, default: `JIRA_SITE` environment variable.
 * **failOnError** - Optional. default: `true`.